orx/orx/README.md

-Orx - Portable Game Engine (Version 1.7)
+Orx - Portable Game Engine (Version 1.8)
 ========================================

 Email iarwain [at] orx-project.org to contact the author; or, better, check [orx's homepage](http://orx-project.org) for the most up-to-date contact information.
+You can also come [chat with us](https://gitter.im/orx/orx) if you have any questions or comments.

 This engine is licensed under the very permissive [zlib license](http://en.wikipedia.org/wiki/Zlib_License), see the [LICENSE](https://bitbucket.org/orx/orx/src/default/LICENSE) file for details.